-The annual birthday celebration for the United States is this weekend.
-Follow these tips to stay healthy over the 4th of July, so you can enjoy all your planned fun outdoor and family activities.
+Follow these tips to stay healthy over the 4th of July, so you can enjoy all your planned outdoor activities.

 Allergy Triggers Are Lurking in All the Fun Places

-Planning to attend an outdoor barbecue with family and friends?
-If so, watch out that you don’t get too close to the barbecue where you can inhale charcoal lighter fluid fumes or smoke.
-Same goes for the campfire if you’re planning to get into the great outdoors and camp.
-Smoke can be a powerful irritant and set off eye allergies, nasal allergies and asthma symptoms.
+Attending an outdoor barbecue with family and friends?
+If so, watch out that you don't get too close to the barbecue where you can inhale charcoal lighter fluid fumes or smoke.
+Same goes for a campfire.
+Smoke can be a powerful irritant that can set off or worsen eye and nasal allergy symptoms as well as asthma symptoms.

 If you intend to sit on the grass and watch the local fireworks show, grass pollen might get you.
 Bring along some goodies to snack on while you wait for dark to fall and stinging insects might decide to join the party.
 And trailing smoke from the fireworks themselves can cause problems for especially sensitive people too.

 If you have food allergies, eating foods at picnics and other holiday celebrations can put you at risk too, unless you're sure you know every single ingredient that went into the preparation of each dish.

 Even balloons from the balloon vendor at the fireworks show can trigger latex allergies in sensitive people.
 The dangers are all around you, so you have to be vigilant and know where to look for them.